-The Glenthorne Partnership was created to provide important community insight, ideas and perspectives, and help make decisions to ensure the park meets community needs and expectations.
+The local community has been at the heart of Glenthorne for decades.
+The Glenthorne Partnership was established in 2018 to provide important community insight, ideas and perspectives, and help make decisions to ensure the park meets community needs and expectations.

-The Kaurna People are the Traditional Owners of the lands and waters of the greater Adelaide region, including the new Glenthorne National Park.
+The Kaurna People are the Traditional Owners of the lands and waters of the greater Adelaide region, including Glenthorne National Park-Ityamaiitpinna Yarta.

-Working together to achieve a shared vision will help strengthen respect for Kaurna Culture, support the Kaurna People in their aspirations for the future and benefit the creation and management of Glenthorne National Park for all park visitors
+Working together to achieve a shared vision will help strengthen respect for Kaurna culture, support the Kaurna people in their aspirations for the future and benefit the transformation and management of the park for all visitors.

 The ranger station at Glenthorne National Park-Ityamaiitpinna Yarta is the home-base for rangers servicing national parks in the southern metropolitan area of Adelaide.

 This includes parks in the Glenthorne Precinct, Onkaparinga River Recreation Park, Onkaparinga River National Park, Sturt Gorge Recreation Park, Shepherds Hill Recreation Park (now part of Glenthorne National Park – Ityamaiitpinna Yarta), and Moana Sands Conservation Park.